Sushma-excel-dashboard/sales-data-analysis-dashboard/README.md

-# 📊 Sales Data Analysis Report
+# 📊 Sales Data-Analysis (Interactive Dashboard creation using MS Excel)

 ## 📌 Project Overview
 This project focuses on analyzing sales data to extract meaningful business insights related to sales trends, customer behavior, profitability, and payment patterns.
 The analysis is performed using Microsoft Excel to support data-driven decision-making.